harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 ability to resolve many multisig scripts and complex contracts with the same efficiency, low fees, and large anonymity set as single-sig users.
-Taproot and schnorr also lay the groundwork for future potential upgrades that may improve efficiency, privacy, and fungibility further.
+Taproot and schnorr also lay the groundwork for future potential upgrades that may improve efficiency, privacy, and fungibility further, such as signature aggregation, [SIGHASH_ANYPREVOUT][topic sighash_noinput], and [scripting language changes][topic simplicity].

 This special section concentrates the summaries about those developments into a single narrative that we hope will be easier to follow than